YinHK-gameDev/unity-learn/user interface/Event system/README.md

 If multiple Raycasters are used then they will all have casting happen against them and the results will be sorted based on distance to the elements.

 #### Graphic Raycaster
-The Graphic Raycaster is used to **raycast against a Canvas** (Using muse pointer).
+The Graphic Raycaster is used to **raycast against a Canvas** (Using **mouse pointer**).
 The Raycaster looks at all Graphics on the canvas and determines if any of them have been hit.

 The Graphic Raycaster can be configured to ignore backfacing Graphics as well as be blocked by 2D or 3D objects that exist in front of it.
 A manual priority can also be applied if you want processing of this element to be forced to the front or back of the Raycasting.